Medically reviewed by Drugs.com. Last updated on Aug 17, 2019.

 1% to 10%:

-Endocrine & metabolic: Cholesterol increased
+Endocrine & metabolic: Increased serum cholesterol

-Ocular: Cloudy film in eye, watery eyes
+Ophthalmic: Cloudy vision (cloudy film in eye), watery eyes

-Respiratory: Cough, nasal congestion, rhinorrhea
+Respiratory: Cough, flu-like symptoms, nasal congestion, rhinorrhea

 Concerns related to adverse effects: